MAIN SUBJECT AREAS

 - Reinforcement concepts of European borders.
 Verification of the asylum policy

-- Can Europe develop without employees from outside the continent?
+- Demography and needs of economies.
+Can Europe develop without employees from outside the continent?

 A difficult dialogue.
 The future of Euro-Atlantic relations